The Best Food in Chapel Hill: Restaurants & Much More

 Best Breakfast in Chapel Hill

 • If all you have time for is a quick drive-by, or you’re just driving through Chapel Hill on your way to another destination, consider sampling the biscuits at Sunrise Biscuit Kitchen.
-Maybe the best biscuits aren’t in South Carolina?
+It might just be that the best biscuits aren’t in South Carolina?
 Conveniently drive-through only, Sunrise is a Chapel Hill institution, and winner of the “Best Biscuit in the U.S.” award from Food and Wine.
 The secret?
 Grandma’s recipe, of course.

 • For the full brunch experience, you haven’t truly lived until you’ve been to Crook’s Corner.
-A Chapel Hill establishment for over 30 years, Crook’s is “one of the most iconic restaurants in the American South” according to Food and Wine, and “sacred ground for Southern foodies,” according to the New York Times.
+A Chapel Hill establishment for over 30 years, Crook’s is “one of the most iconic restaurants in the American South” according to Food and Wine, and “sacred ground for Southern foodies,” according to The New York Times.
 A James Beard Foundation “America’s Classic” restaurant, it hits the spot between comfort food and high-brow cuisine flawlessly.
-For fans of “boozy brunch,” their frozen mint juleps are a specialty, and those seeking to indulge a sweet tooth can’t miss their banana pudding.
-While their menu rotates seasonally (they source food locally), certain items are always available, like their mouthwatering shrimp + grits.
+For fans of “boozy brunch,” their frozen mint juleps are a specialty worth indulging in, and those seeking to satisfy a sweet tooth can’t miss their banana pudding.
+While their menu rotates seasonally (they source food locally), certain items are always available, like their mouthwatering shrimp and grits.
 But any time of year, it’s the best brunch in Chapel Hill!

 Shrimp & Grits, a specialty in Chapel Hill restaurants